-- If your child is on the school’s Special Educational Needs list/register, they may have an Individual Education Plan (IEP) with individual targets, a Behaviour plan or a SEN one page profile outlining their individual needs.
+- If your child is on the school’s Special Educational Needs list/register, they may have an Individual Education Plan (IEP) with individual targets.
 IEP targets are SMART (Specific, Measurable, Achievable, Realistic, Time scaled), targets with the expectation that the child will achieve them by the time they are reviewed.

 - If your child has complex SEN they may have an Education, Health and Care Plan (EHCP), which will be reviewed at least once a year to discuss his/her progress.

 HOW DOES THE SCHOOL KNOW HOW WELL MY CHILD IS DOING?

 - At school we measure children’s progress against National and age related expectations.

 - The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
 Children’s progress is tracked from entry at year R to year 6, using a variety of different methods.
 Where appropriate the progress of SEN children is measured in small steps.

 - Those children who are not making expected progress are flagged up in Pupil Progress meetings with the class teacher.
 During these meetings any difficulties being experienced are discussed along with support that might be provided to help.

 - IEPs are reviewed every term showing the impact of additional support and discussed with the children.
 Targets are adapted to ensure the child makes progress.